What are your credentials?

 What is the shooting portion like?

-I’m looking for safe handling, and shots on target at typical self defense distances.
-If you want to practice ahead of time, head to the range and shoot at paper plates at 10 yards or so.
+I’m looking for safe handling, and shots on target from 5-7 yards.
+If you want to practice ahead of time, head to the range and shoot at paper plates at 7 yards or so.

 What states accept your class certificate?